 A few past examples include: taking your students to see a play at a local theatre; bringing a community arts partner to your campus to provide a workshop for students; facilitating a collaboration between a local artist or community arts partner and your students to design and create a new mural at your school.

-Community Arts Partner Funds cannot be used to:
+Community Arts Partner (CAP) Funds cannot be used to:

 - Purchase classroom art supplies;